Minimal Distance of Propositional Models

 \subsection{Duality}

-Given a relation $R \subseteq \{0,1\}^n$, its \emph{dual} relation is $\dual(R) = \Set{\cmpl m}{m \in R}$, i.e., the relation containing the complements vectors from~$R$.
+Given a relation $R \subseteq \set{0,1}^n$, its \emph{dual} relation is $\dual(R) = \Set{\cmpl m}{m \in R}$, i.e., the relation containing the complements of tuples from~$R$.
 Duality naturally extends to sets of relations and co-clones.
-We define $\dual(\Gamma) = \{\dual(R) \mid R \in \Gamma\}$ as the set of dual relations to~$\Gamma$.
-Duality is a symmetric relation.
+We define $\dual(\Gamma) = \Set{\dual(R)}{R \in \Gamma}$ as the set of dual relations to~$\Gamma$.
+Since taking complements is involutive, duality is a symmetric relation.
 If a relation~$R'$ (a set of relations~$\Gamma'$) is a dual relation to~$R$ (a set of dual relations to~$\Gamma$), then~$R$ ($\Gamma$) is also dual to~$R'$ (to~$\Gamma'$).
-By a simple inspection of the bases of co-clones in Figure~\ref{fig:clones}, we can easily see that many co-clones are dual to each other.
+By a simple inspection of the bases of co-clones in Table~\ref{tab:clones}, we can easily see that many co-clones are dual to each other.
 For instance $\iE_2$ is dual to~$\iV_2$.
-Duality is represented in the co-clone lattice by symmetry with respect to the main vertical axis $\BR$---$\iBF$ (see Figure~\ref{fig:postlattice}).

-We now show that it suffices to consider one half of Post's lattice of co-clones.
+The following proposition shows that it is sufficient to consider only one half of Post's lattice of co-clones.